 If you participate in the Analog Ireland Success Sharing Share Plan (the Ireland share plan), you may instruct Irish Pensions Trust Limited, which serves as the trustee of the Ireland share plan, to vote the amount of shares of common stock which they hold on your behalf as of the record date.
 Mercer Trustees Limited (Mercer), which administers the Irish share plan on behalf of Irish Pensions Trust Limited, will send you a voting card that you may use to direct Mercer how to vote your shares.
 You should sign the voting card and return it to Mercer in the envelope that Mercer provides.
 Mercer will vote the shares in the manner that you direct on the voting card.
 If Mercer does not receive your voting card by 5:00 p.m.
-Greenwich Mean Time (GMT) on July 13, 2009, Mercer will not vote your shares.
+Greenwich Mean Time (GMT) on Friday, February 27, 2009, Mercer will not vote your shares.

-What constitutes a "quorum"?
+What constitutes a quorum?

-For the option exchange proposal at the special meeting, a quorum consists of the holders of a majority of the shares of common stock issued and outstanding on June 4, 2009, the record date, or at least 145,685,604 shares.
-A quorum of voting shares must be present in person or represented by valid proxies in order for business to be conducted at the meeting.
+In order for business to be conducted at the meeting, a quorum must be present in person or represented by valid proxies.
+For each of the proposals to be presented at the meeting, a quorum consists of the holders of a majority of the shares of common stock issued and outstanding on January 16, 2009, the record date, or at least 145,595,002 shares.

-Shares of common stock represented in person or by proxy (including "broker non-votes" and shares that abstain or do not vote with respect to the option exchange proposal) will be counted for the purpose of determining whether a quorum exists at the meeting.
-"Broker non-votes" are shares that are held in street name by a bank or brokerage firm that indicates on its proxy that it does not have or did not exercise discretionary authority to vote on a particular matter.
+Shares of common stock represented in person or by proxy (including "broker non-votes" and shares that abstain or do not vote with respect to a particular proposal to be voted upon) will be counted for the purpose of determining whether a quorum exists at the meeting for that proposal.
+"Broker non-votes" are shares that are held in "street name" by a bank or brokerage firm that indicates on its proxy that it does not have or did not exercise discretionary authority to vote on a particular matter.

-If a quorum is not present, the meeting may be adjourned until a quorum is obtained.
+If a quorum is not present, the meeting will be adjourned until a quorum is obtained.

-What vote is required to approve the stock option exchange program?
+What vote is required for each item?